TNTMY LODE RUNNER LEVELS

 Screenshots

-A great Lode Runner Odyssey based loosely on a story I once tried to write.
+A great Lode Runner Odyssey based loosely on an unfinished story about the Bluebird of Happiness.
 Odyssey.pzl

 Screenshots

 The Sequence.
+Designed in college.
 Each level introduces a new element.
 Starts out very easy, gets extremely hard.
 Sequence.pzl

 Screenshots

-A level set based on the Alphabet Planets my sister and I used to play make believe about as children.
+A fabulous and tricky level set based on the Alphabet Planets my sister and I used to play make believe about as children.
 Alphabet.pzl

 Screenshots